Washington National Cathedral: Lee-Jackson stained glass windows

 In June 2016, after an examination by a five-person task force, it was announced that two Confederate battle flag images would be removed from stained glass windows commemorating the lives of Confederate generals Robert E. Lee and Stonewall Jackson.
 The windows were installed in 1953 after lobbying by the United Daughters of the Confederacy.
 In its report, the task force wrote that it "is unanimous in its decision that the windows provide a catalyst for honest discussions about race and the legacy of slavery and for addressing the uncomfortable and too often avoided issues of race in America.
 Moreover, the windows serve as a profound witness to the cathedral's own complex history in relationship to race."

+The Now and Forever windows which replaced the Confederate windows.

 On September 6, 2017, the cathedral, in a statement signed by the Right Rev. Mariann Edgar Budde, bishop of the Episcopal Diocese of Washington, the Very Rev. Randolph Marshall Hollerith, dean of the cathedral, and John Donoghue, chair of the cathedral chapter, announced its decision to deconsecrate and remove the stained glass windows honoring Lee and Jackson.
 The Robert E. Lee window was subsequently loaned to the Smithsonian Institution's National Museum of African American History and Culture for an exhibit on the legacy of Reconstruction.

-On September 23, 2023, the "Now and Forever" Windows were unveiled and dedicated at the Cathedral.
+On September 23, 2023, the "Now and Forever" Windows were unveiled and dedicated at the cathedral.
 The dedication service featured remarks from visual artist and window designer Kerry James Marshall, and a special reading of 'American Song' by poet Elizabeth Alexander.